LightScale-Apps/StatesJS/README.md

 ##### Style Key:

-The first key, style, is an object literal containing any valid CSS declaration.
-Be aware, however, that the JavaScript styke syntax is slightly different from CSS syntax.
+The first key, style, is a JavaScript Object containing any valid CSS declaration.
+Be aware, however, that the JavaScript style syntax is slightly different from CSS syntax.

 JavaScript has to be camelCased, for example.